uselagoon/lagoon/README.md

 ### lagoon-commons

 The services not only share many node packages, but also share actual custom code.
 This code is within `node-packages/lagoon-commons` it will be automatically symlinked by yarn workspaces, plus the nodemon of the services is setup in a way that it also checks for changes in `node-packages` and will restart the node process automatically

+### Hiera

+The API uses a puppet compatible yaml format to store it's data.
+On production this hiera is in another git repository.
+For local development there is a folder `local-hiera` which contains testdata that is used during development and testing, plus has no client related data in them.
+For easier development there is `local-hiera-watcher-pusher` which watches the `local-hiera` folder and on every changes pushes the changes into `local-git-server` which emulates a git server like it is on production.
+The api service is connecting to this local git server and updates it's data from it.